pranitashakya/DataAnalysis_Projects/Project 12 - FinalProject_Project3/README.md

 Draw conclusions and formulate recommendations regarding the strategy for customer interaction and retention.

 ## 4. Goal
-- analysis data on sales outlets' data
+- Analysis data on sales outlets' data.
-- identify customers’ purchase behavior
+- Identify customers’ purchase behavior.
-- make decisions based on sales performance
+- Make decisions based on sales performance.